-STEP 1: Read this Residential Design Code and consider the Building Envelope Plan for your allotment.
+Read this Residential Design Code and consider the Building Envelope Plan for your allotment.

-STEP 2: Prepare plans for your allotment and home.
+Prepare plans for your allotment and home.

-STEP 3: Submit plans, materials and colour selections to Renewal SA for assessment (your builder will help you to do this, and may undertake this step on your behalf).
+Submit plans, materials and colour selections to Renewal SA for assessment (your builder will help you to do this, and may undertake this step on your behalf).
 Further information, clarifications, or amendments may be sought by Renewal SA to ensure your design meets this Residential Design Code.

-STEP 4: Approval granted by Renewal SA.
-Stamped plans will be supplied to your builder for submission to the City of Playford for statutory development assessment.
+Approval granted by Renewal SA.
+Stamped plans will be supplied to your builder for submission to PlanSA via the planning portal or a practicing Accredited Professional for Development Approval.

-STEP 5: Construction of your home.
+Construction of your home.

-STEP 6: Playford Alive Bonus Pack.
+Playford Alive Bonus Pack.
 Contact Renewal SA on 1800 644 780 to arrange selection of fencing and landscaping and to coordinate installation on-site.